 Under Carmela’s leadership, the California Primary Care Association’s Board of Directors voted to create a 501 (c)(4) entity in January 2016 and CaliforniaHealth+ Advocates was incorporated later that month.
 In that time, Advocates has successfully moved 8 bills through the legislative process, resulting in 4 being signed into law.
 In addition, the c(4) worked with a coalition of provider organizations to secure $100 million in funding from the state to address the growing primary care workforce shortage.

-CaliforniaHealth+ Advocates is a social welfare organization that is dedicated to advancing the mission of community health centers through state and federal advocacy.
-CaliforniaHealth+ Advocates represents more than 1,100 community health centers that provide care to 1 in 7 Californians.
+CaliforniaHealth+ Advocates is a social welfare organization, led by Director of Government Affairs Andie Patterson.
+It is dedicated to advancing the mission of community health centers through state and federal advocacy.
+CaliforniaHealth+ Advocates represents more than 1,300 community health centers that provide care to 1 in 7 Californians.
 CaliforniaHealth+ Advocates is governed by a Board of Directors who have been designated by the CPCA Board of Directors.
 Carmela Castellano-Garcia is the President and CEO and leads a team of government affairs professionals.

 CaliforniaHealth+ Advocates is committed to promoting healthy people and healthy communities by strengthening California’s system of community health centers.
 The organization believes that individual health and community health are the foundation of what community health centers are today and what they strive to be tomorrow.
 United through a single voice, CaliforniaHealth+ Advocates will advance the core values of community health centers to the benefit of patients and communities.